ihaveamac/ctr-no-timeoffset/README.md

+This software should not be used anymore.
+It is kept for historical purposes.

 # ctr-no-timeoffset
 Sets the time offset in [Config Savegame](https://www.3dbrew.org/wiki/Config_Savegame) to 0.
 Meant to be used after setting Raw RTC to the correct time.